- Causes of Colds

 - Lozenges: Lozenges may soothe your throat soreness for some time.
 Avoid lozenges in kids younger than five years old.

 - Decongestant: Use a decongestant to relieve nasal and airway stuffiness.
 It shrinks nasal blood vessels and opens up your airway.
-However, using too much decongestant may worsen the congestion; therefore, avoid using it more than three days.
+However, using too much decongestant may worsen the congestion; therefore, avoid using it for more than three days.

 - Antihistamines: These can dry up your runny nose.
 These drugs block the chemical that causes sneezing and sniffling.
 Cetirizine is one example.
 Antihistamines along with decongestants may help you more.